-All social workers are registered with Social Work England with a minimum of three post-qualifying years of social work practice, which includes adoption; or they are supervised by a manager who has experience in adoption.
+Adopters for Adoption employs 14 core members of staff as well as a team of independent social workers based all over the UK to support the agency in achieving its goals.
+All social work staff are registered with Social Work England with a minimum of three post-qualifying years of social work practice, which includes adoption; or they are supervised by a manager who has experience in adoption.